 New research from Boston Consulting Group (BCG) commissioned by Google found that leading businesses who are growing their customer base, ROI and competitive advantage focus on adopting a path to full data-driven marketing and attribution.
 Those that succeed are seeing significant benefits – up to 30% in cost efficiency savings and 20% increase in revenue.

-According to the Boston Consulting Group (BCG), the path to data-driven marketing maturity is made up of four stages: nascent, emerging, connected and multi-moment.
 To succeed, BCG provides a framework for businesses aiming to realise the potential of data-driven marketing and automation across the full purchase journey.
 The study examines success factors and capabilities of over 40 European companies across eight industries – automotive, retail, financial services, travel, consumer goods, technology, entertainment and media, and fashion and luxury.

 At the forefront are a handful of companies – just 2% – who are seeing efficiency and ROI benefits by successfully connecting with consumers at multiple moments across the purchase journey through personalized content.
 The study reveals that these businesses share a number of success factors.
 Organisationally, they have invested in specialist skills, strategic partnerships, agile teaming and a fail-fast culture.
 At the same time, their technology implementation is integrated and automated, so they’re using both connected data and actionable measurement.